-Best Books of 2019: Mysteries, Suspense, and Thrillers
+Best Books: Mysteries, Suspense, and Thrillers

 If you're looking for your next gripping read, look no further: these are the best of the best in thrillers and suspense this year.

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.

 Thin Ice by Paige Shelton (available in December) is an atmospheric mystery set in a cold, remote village in Alaska where everyone seems to have something to hide.
 In this book, her first in a new series, Shelton introduces a complex and fascinating protagonist to a community of memorable, oddball characters and combines it all with a great plot and a terrific sense of place.
 The result is a good read to cozy up to this winter.
 Don’t forget to add these best true crime books to your reading list too.